Legal Advice for Compensation Insurance Claims & TPD Payouts

 What is the Time Limit for a QLD Common Law Claim?

 The time limit for a QLD common law claim depends on the type of accident suffered.
-Generally, you must lodge your claim within three years from the date of the incident.
-Personal injuries can take a long time to become apparent and develop over time.
+In general, the injured person must lodge a common law claim within three years from the date of the incident to preserve their rights.
+Queensland legislation outlining claim time constraints includes:

 Four Elements of A Successful Common Law Settlement